Peeragogy/Peeragogy.github.io/introduction.md

 to the Public Domain, _anyone_ can print and sell copies, convert the material into new interactive forms, or do just about anything with it.

-One thing that could help would be to use Open Broadcasting or similar tools to create screen recordings to develop tutorials for contributions.

 # Translations